Awesome: The Angry Joe Show

 - Getting invited to Spike TV's Video Game Awards 2010 and obtaining an interview, despite (or possibly because of) thoroughly bashing the previous installment!

 "Not every gamer is a slobbering idiot sitting on his mom's couch!"

-His Guild Wars 2 review.
+- His Guild Wars 2 review.
 He points out how the avoids many of the annoying tropes common in other MMORPGs, including grinding, loot, and monthly fees.
-It's also his longest review at 31 minutes.
+It's also one of his longest reviews, capping at 31 minutes.

 Joe: That is disgusting, awkward, tone-deaf, shameful, wrong, juvenile, dirty, creepy, insulting, and it's JUST PLAIN FUCKING STUPID!!!

 - Also, for blasting the developers for selling it despite being an Obvious Beta (even though the concept of What Could Have Been was cool and interesting), and planning to release two more games afterwards (GaidenGames, perhaps, but the point still stands) to milk money off of the "franchise".

 - In-Game, he admits that he eventually got pretty good at scoring headshots on a regular basis.
 This is illustrated by a brief clip of him using a Handgun, and taking out 5 enemies with 5 well-placed shots.

 - After Demon Joe has a long and rather intimidating monologue about how reviewing the game would destroy him and he'd never review again.
 How does Joe respond?
 "No." The unfazed look on his face makes it all the more awesome.

 - The end of the review, where Joe kills Demon Joe a second time by giving the game a 1/10.

 - Joe's rant on the technical issues of Total War Rome II for 30 minutes!